It’s important that all

 Attempts to tap, slap, or

-hit your puppy in the face for nipping or
+hit your puppy in the face for nipping biting or

 The puppy could become